allensuvorov/tasker/README.md

 Code development progress:

 - increment1 - Project diagram, code with interfaces.
-- increment2 - CreateTask with saving to DB and tests.
+- increment2 - Handlers with saving to DB and tests.
-- increment3 - GetTaskStatus with tests.
+- increment3 - Task agents with goroutines and tests.
-- increment4 - Task agents with goroutines and tests.
+- increment4 - Docker, and other stuff

 Plan:
 1. First - do what I already know